Sign up to receive beautynews, product samples, couponsand more.

 There’s no doubt that sulfate-free hair care products—namely, shampoos—have been a huge trend in recent years.
 So, if for no other reason, why not try out sulfate-free shampoos simply to join in on the latest hair care trend!
 If you’re anything like us, curiosity about beauty and hair trends tends to get the best of you.
 And, as we said, we’re all different—our skin and hair have different needs—so it’s likely that you’ll need to play around with beauty products before finding your perfect match.
 They’re not one size fits all!
 Perhaps a sulfate-free shampoo could work wonders on your hair—you’ll never know unless you try!

 Fortunately, when it comes to sulfate-free shampoo options, there are plenty to choose from—no matter what your hair care concerns and needs are.
-Here are some of our top picks:
+Below, find a list of our best sulfate free shampoos for various hair types and concerns.

 If you have dandruff…try the L'Oréal Paris EverFresh Antidandruff Shampoo.
 This shampoo is formulated with Indian lilac and can help restore scalp balance and stop itching.
 Pair it with the L’Oréal Paris EverFresh Balancing Conditioner and L’Oréal Paris EverFresh Micro-Exfoliating Scrub.

 If you have frizz and flyaways…try the L'Oréal Paris EverPure Frizz-Defy Shampoo.
-This shampoo, which is formulated with marula oil and cleanses frizz-prone hair and helps protect against humidity.
+This shampoo, which is formulated with marula oil, cleanses frizz-prone hair and helps protect against humidity.
 Pair it with the L’Oréal Paris EverPure Frizz-Defy Conditioner and L’Oréal Paris EverSleek Frizz Finish Oil-In-Serum.

 If you have damaged hair…try the L'Oréal Paris EverPure Repair & Defend Shampoo.
 This sulfate-free formula will gently cleanse strands while also deeply strengthening them and helping to protect against daily color aggressors like UV rays and heat styling.
 Pair it with the L’Oréal Paris EverPure Repair and Defend Conditioner and L’Oréal Paris EverPure Repair Remedy Balm.